 - history of urinary retention or difficulty with voiding

-An example of a discharge checklist reflecting these guidelines for inclusion in nursing documentation can be found in appendix B.
+An example of a discharge checklist reflecting these guidelines for inclusion in nursing documentation can be found in Appendix A.

-Regardless of how patient discharge is organised within individual units, the actual discharge process should create a climate in which patients and their carers understand their roles and responsibilities in on going care and therefore feel confident to go home.
-Written procedure-specific instructions are recommended as this reduces the possibility of information being forgotten or ignored and provides a valuable resource after discharge.
+Regardless of how patient discharge is organised within individual units, the actual discharge process should create a climate in which patients and their carers understand their roles and responsibilities in on-going care and therefore feel confident to go home.
+Post-operative short-term memory loss may prevent verbal information being assimilated by the patient .
+If post-operative analgesia has been provided, clear, written instructions on how and when to take it and the maximum safe dose should normally be provided.
+Other important information should also be backed up in writing [7,9].
+Written procedure specific instructions are recommended as this reduces the possibility of information being forgotten or ignored and provides a valuable resource after discharge.

 Specific discharge information should be prepared in readiness for each patient to ensure that discharge is as smooth and unrushed as possible.
 The communication skills of nurses in coordinating this process are therefore of utmost importance.